jxsl13/amqpx/README.md

 - reconnect handling
 - clean shutdown handling
 - sane defaults
-- robustness over performance by default (publisher & subscriber acks)
+- resilience & robustness over performance by default (publisher & subscriber acks)
 - every default can be changed to your liking

 This library is highly inspired by `https://github.com/houseofcat/turbocookedrabbit`